 Proper management of solid waste is critical to the health and well-being of urban residents.
 In most developing cities, several tons of garbage are left uncollected on the streets each day, acting as a feeding ground for pests that spread disease, clogging drains and creating a myriad of related health and infrastructural problems.
 The urban poor – often residing in informal settlements with little or no access to solid waste collection and often in areas that are contiguous with open dumps – are particularly vulnerable.
 While urban residents in developing countries produce less solid waste per-capita than in high-income countries , the capacity of their cities to collect, process, dispose of, or re-use solid waste in a cost-efficient, safe manner is far more limited.
 Municipal SWM efforts often focus on expensive ‘end-of-pipe’ measures, those involving the collection and disposal of solid waste, yet many of the ‘best practices’ for SWM improvement are far more accessible and cost-effective opportunities involving waste reduction programs and recycling strategies.

+The global solid waste management Market Size is projected to reach USD 366.52 billion by 2027, exhibiting a CAGR of 3.3% during the forecast period.
 The challenges to be faced in collecting solid waste will dramatically increase in the next 30 years as a result of both the rapid growth of developing cities and increases in per capita waste production.
 It was once believed that increases in per capita waste went hand-in-hand with economic growth, but recent trends in developed countries show that aggressive efforts to reduce, recycle and reuse can break this link.
 Environmentally-sound urban SWM strategies should address unsustainable patterns of consumption and production.
 A framework for improved urban SWM combines the expansion of safe collection and disposal with measures designed to minimize trash production and promote the recycling, reuse or recovery of resources from solid waste.
 Fortunately for those involved in urban SWM, there is a great deal of experience represented in the literature on SWM, ranging from appropriate technologies and financing strategies to sanitary landfill development and the importance of community participation.

 Sources of Solid Waste